 The best outdoor underwear does the opposite and ironically, you’re likely to forget that you’re wearing them.
 That’s the kind we like to buy.

-If you’re in the market for a new pair or want to upgrade your closet, we compiled a list of our favorites to help you out.
+If you’re in the market for a new pair or want to upgrade your closet, we compiled a list of our favorite underwear for hiking and other active pursuits to help you out.

-Here’s the best women’s hiking underwear that stay put and wick sweat.
+Here’s the best women’s hiking underwear that stay put and wick sweat as well as what kind of underwear to avoid.

 The Worst Kind of Fabric for Women’s Hiking Underwear